gualbertocuiza/dieting/README.md

 #### Could have

-- The application could allow users to customize their dietary preferences and set specific nutritional goals.
 - The application could allow users to create collections of their favorite recipes and save them for future reference.
+- The application could allow users to share recipes to other users.

 #### Will not have

--
+- Users will be able to set dieting goals.
+- The application will give recomendations.

 #### Domain Model Diagram